ARMY / DEFENSE KNOWLEDGE ONLINE (AKO) SPECIFICS

 Question 8: "There is a problem with this website security certificate" error.
 Your options are listed as "Click here to close this webpage" or "Continue to this website" where it states it is not recommended.

-Answer 8: Latest DoD Certificates are needed, I have instructions where you can download and install them here
+Answer 8: Latest DoD Certificates are needed, download and install them here

 Question 9: I am receiving the message: "403 Access Forbidden - You do not have Permission to Access this resource."